TimShaw1/Wendigos-Mod/README.md

 2. Once you stop the recording or finish the list of voice lines, the mod will start generating your voice lines.
     - This step can take a long time.
 The game will prompt you when the generation has finished!
+    - The first time this happens, the mod will download the voice cloning model (1.75GB) to the Wendigos mod folder.
+Any subsequent line generations will be much faster since this model will already be downloaded.

 3. If you make a mistake and need to record your voice lines again, exit the game and set "Record new player sample audio?" to true in "BepInEx/config/Wendigos.cfg" in your Thunderstone config.